unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 ---
 ### ●Supplementing the inverted outlines of objects：**UTS_EdgeDetection**

-The inverted object outline that is used in UTS2 is a technique that has been used for a long time but it is still used in games that is real-time sensitive.
+The inverted object outline that is used in Unity Toon Shader is a technique that has been used for a long time but it is still used in games that is real-time sensitive.
 On the other hand, machine power is considerably better today so it is also used with material-based outlines and post-process effects outlines that are attached to the camera.

 <img width = "800" src="../images/UT2018_UTS2_SuperTips_23.png?raw=true">

-UTS2 also has a post-effect called  **UTS_EdgeDetection** that is used with the inverted object outline.
+Unity Toon Shader also has a post-effect called  **UTS_EdgeDetection** that is used with the inverted object outline.
-By attaching UTS_EdgeDetection to the main camera, UTS2’s inverted object outline looks better.
+By attaching UTS_EdgeDetection to the main camera, Unity Toon Shader’s inverted object outline looks better.

 <img width = "800" src="../images/UTS_EdgeDitectionV1.png?raw=true">

-UTS_EdgeDetection is provided at UTS2’s project route, **UTS_EdgeDetection.unitypackage**.
+UTS_EdgeDetection is provided at Unity Toon Shader’s project route, **UTS_EdgeDetection.unitypackage**.
 You can install this package by drag and dropping it to Unity.
 `ToonShader_CelLook.unity` is the sample scene so please check the UTS_EdgeDetection component that is attached to the scene’s main camera.